wso2/identity-apps/.changeset/fluffy-mayflies-flash.md

 "@wso2is/console": patch
 ---

-Update the scopes of the workflow approval feature.
+Update the scopes of the workflow approval feature & enable the workflow feature.